carols10cents/keep-ruby-weird-revue/script.md

 Slide 1

 Hello, my name is Yukihiro Matsumoto.
 Thank you for coming to RubyConf 2003, it's nice to see a bigger crowd this year-- about 45 people!
+Last year we only had 33 or so.

 Slide 2